croct-tech/plug-js/docs/events.md

 This event records the user modified the shopping cart.

-You should track this event when a user modifies the shopping cart page or summary.
+You should track this event when a user modifies the shopping cart page, either by adding, removing, or updating items.

 #### Properties